Oekn5w/horizon-load-remover/README.md

 ### Advanced Scene Switcher

 #### General
-* Set the advanced Scene Switcher interval to the lowest possible (50ms, 10ms since SceneSwitcher 1.24.2)
+* Set the advanced Scene Switcher interval to the lowest possible (10ms)

-The LiveSplit Server component has to be started __manually__ at every LiveSplit launch.
-(At least for now, maybe another DLL with auto-launch will be provided in the future)
+The LiveSplit Server component has to be started __manually__ at every LiveSplit launch if you are not using the customized version.

 The macro can be set up automatically with most settings set or completely manually.

 #### Macro import:
 * Right click on the macro section and select `Import`
-* Paste the string from [resources/macro-import.txt](resources/macro-import.txt) into the box
+* Paste the string from [files/import-macros/1080p.txt](files/import-macros/1080p.txt) into the box
-* Adjust the image source according to your setup
+* Select the image source according to your setup
-* Adjust the path to the image
+* Select the path to the image

 #### Macro manual setup:
 * Add a new macro